Satjpatel/NeuralNetworkOnFPGA/README.md

 ## Cocotb QuickStart

+Shoutout to AJ Steenhoek to introduce me to this, and showing me the basics!

-This project gave me an oppurtunity to try out Cocotb(https://github.com/cocotb/cocotb).
+This project gave me an oppurtunity to try out [Cocotb](https://github.com/cocotb/cocotb).
 It is a simulation library for writing testbenches in Python.
 It is easy to use, and more importantly, compatible with standard Python libraries (makes verifying DSP modules damn easy, ha ha).

-Shoutout to AJ Steenhoek to introduce me to this, and showing me the basics!

-I am using cocotb_test (https://github.com/themperek/cocotb-test) with it too, to remove the need of Makefiles.
+I am using [cocotb_test](https://github.com/themperek/cocotb-test) with it too, to remove the need of Makefiles.
 Shoutout to AJ for this too!

 All the design and verification files are in the rtl directory.
 The reason for non-segregation into 'src' and 'sim' is because cocotb-test needs both design and verification files in the same directory.